kerkomen/rei/README.md

 ### Magic rules

-There's are some common tasks that one may want to do with lists and tables, and it seems convenient to include them in `rei`: *melt2, condense2, merge,  unite, join, subtract*.
+There's are some common tasks that one may want to do with lists and tables, and it seems convenient to include them in `rei`: *melt2, condense2, merge,  unite, join, subtract, filter, reduce, distinct*.
 Each *magic rule* has its own syntax.

 #### *Melt*ing and *condens*ing